virtualcitySYSTEMS/map-ui/documentation/COLLECTIONS.md

 ```

 > Do not manipulate this list items array directly!
 To add or remove items manipulate the collection or make use of itemMappings and itemFilters.
+> If your collection is an OverrideCollection use replace to update items in place.
+The CollectionComponentClass will preserve selection for replaced items.

 ### Item Mapping